 - Make sure that the air filter element is properly seated in the air filter case. - The engine should never be operated without the air filter element installed, otherwise the pistons and/or cylinders may become excessively worn. - 9.
-Install the air filter case cover by installing the screws. - 10.
-Place the fuel tank in the original position, and then install the bolts.
+Install the air filter case cover by installing the screws. - Connect the fuel sender coupler and the hoses, turn the fuel cock lever to "ON", place the fuel tank in the original position, and then install the bolts.